Product Spotlight: Organic Triphala Powder

 Triphala is a polyherbal medicine, meaning it consists of several different medicinal herbs.
 Certain herbal combinations result in extra therapeutic effectiveness than one component taken alone.
 Triphala contains the following three fruits, native to India:

 Embilica officinalis - also known as amla or Indian gooseberry.

 Terminalia bellirica - Known as bibhitaki in Ayurvedic medicine.
 Many people call it bedda or baheda.

 Terminalia chebula - called haritaki in Sanskrit - is a nut-like fruit picked when it is still yellow and ripening.

 Triphala is used as a multi-purpose treatment but is most often used to aid digestive health.
 See the study here.

 It's known to reduce toxicity levels within the body by stimulating the liver and kidneys.
 See the study here.

 It can help symptoms ranging from stomach ailments to dental cavities.
 It's also known to be an anti-inflammatory, promote longevity and the overall health of the body.
 See the study here.

 How To Use:

-The traditional way to consume triphala is as a tea.
+You can consume triphala as a tea.
 Add 1/2 a teaspoon to warm water and stir.
 Consume on an empty stomach in the evening before bed or first thing in the morning.
-Triphala can also be added to smoothies, shakes and juices.
+You can also add triphala to smoothies, shakes and juices.